 Which treatment you'll have for vitreomacular adhesion (VMA) depends on your symptoms.
 If you have none, you may not need to be treated right now.
 But if you’ve noticed changes to your vision, you should see your eye doctor.

-First, she’ll dilate your pupil and look inside your eye.
+First, they’ll dilate your pupil and look inside your eye.
 You’ll also get a test called optical coherence tomography (OCT).
-That shows the back of your eye.
-She needs to do that to be sure you have VMA and to see if you have any damage inside your eye that needs treatment.
+That shows the back of your eye. they need to do that to be sure you have VMA and to see if you have any damage inside your eye that needs treatment.

 OCT can show the jelly inside your eye, called the vitreous.
 It sticks to your retina if you have VMA.
 Your test can also show damage to something called your macula.
 That’s the part of your retina that gives you clear, detailed eyesight.